 How to Participate

-There will be six different pre-conference workshops in 2019.
+In 2019, there were six pre-conference workshops.
 Descriptions of each workshop, the number of maximum participants for each workshop, the date/time, the eligibility criteria, and additional application materials required can be found in this document:

 Some workshops run for half a day, others for a full day (Wednesday afternoon and Thursday morning).